-4. Uninstalling the Program
+6. Uninstalling the Program

 If you are thinking of uninstalling and reinstalling the program in order to fix a problem you have encountered, you should know that this is rarely the solution.
-The majority of problems encountered by users are configuration problems that are not resolved by uninstalling and reinstalling in the same location.
+The majority of problems encountered by users are configuration problems that are not resolved by uninstalling and reinstalling.
+If the problem is a configuration problem, uninstalling and reinstalling in the same location will not fix it.
 Instead, try looking at the Troubleshooting section, where you will find suggestions for other, less drastic methods.

-However ... if you want to uninstall N1MM Logger entirely, including any registry entries, the best way is to navigate to the program directory and find the program cleverly titled UninstallN1MM.exe.
+However ... if you really want to uninstall N1MM Logger+ entirely, including any registry entries, the best way is to navigate to the program directory and find the program cleverly titled Uninstall.exe. with the N1MM Logger+ icon.
 Run the uninstaller and follow any prompts you see.
+Note that this will not remove your user files area.
+If you want to remove all traces of the program, you will need to remove this folder as well.